 Sending out requests online to connect with them means you can ask them for any helpful tips to help you get ahead.

 If you’re lucky, you may be able to get some valuable work experience with them, but they may also run a blog from which you can take any advice you need.

 #7].
 Communicate effectively

-You should also remain friendly and professional with whoever you are communicating with, as it makes you a dream to work with.
+You should also remain friendly and professional with whoever you communicate with, as it makes you a dream to work with.
 In the modern world, being bad at communication is not an excuse when people can access their messages and calls from a single handheld device.

-When people want to be a great communicator, they usually have one phone reserved for business purposes, so they know to answer if they get a notification.
+When people want to be great communicators, they usually have one phone reserved for business purposes, so they know to answer if they get a notification.

 #8].
 Be patient